Reference

 Inheritance diagram:

-holds multiple trajectories for analyzing and comparing trajectories.
+A TrajaCollection holds multiple trajectories for analyzing and comparing trajectories.

 It has limited accessibility to lower-level methods.